vmware/global-load-balancing-services-for-kubernetes/README.md

 kubectl delete gdp -n avi-system global-gdp
 ```

-Typically, an AKO instance could have been deployed in the `avi-system` namespace.
+Typically, an AMKO instance could have been deployed in the `avi-system` namespace.
 But, if it is not, then the `avi-system` namespace can also be removed:
 ```
 kubectl delete ns avi-system
 ```